Upper Elementary English in Fujieda

 A. Grade 5 is when English becomes a formal subject in Japanese elementary schools.
 Students at this level have the maturity to sit, focus, and engage effectively in the dedicated classroom environment (an intimate learning space designed for concentrated study).

 A. Yes, absolutely.
-Some families start with Track B (Conversation) to build enjoyment first, then switch to Track A (School Support) as Junior High approaches.
-I'm flexible and will work with you to find what's best for your child.
+A child might start by enjoying English and building speaking confidence, then shift toward school preparation as Junior High approaches—or keep both in the mix.
+I'm flexible and will work with you to find what's best for your child at each stage.